tno-terminology-design/tev2-tools/docs/docs/trrt/4-deployment.md

 1. **Make sure the [prerequisites](installation#prerequisites) are met.** <br/>
-Please refer to [nvm](https://github.com/nvm-sh/nvm) installation and usage for the latest details about these commands.
+Please refer to [nvm's](https://github.com/nvm-sh/nvm) installation and usage for the latest details about these commands.
+This step will likely not be necessary if you are integrating the [TRRT](@) inside a pipeline.

   ```bash
   # Download and install nvm